 AAMVA implements XML through web services and MAX, which is AAMVA's XML counterpart of AMIE.
 For data standards within XML, AAMVA uses the National Information Exchange Model (NIEM).

-AAMVA is a standards development organization and a member of the American National Standards Institute (ANSI).
+AAMVA is a standards development organization.
 AAMVA actively participates in development of standards and provides subject matter expertise to organizations detailed below.

 If you are interested in partnering with AAMVA for standards development or implementation, contact AAMVA Enterprise Architecture.